MatthiasValvekens/pyHanko/docs/cli-guide/config.rst

 * ``type``: This can be either ``text`` or ``qr``, for a simple text box or a stamp with a QR code, respectively.
 The default is ``text``.
   Note that QR stamps require the ``--stamp-url`` parameter on the command line.
+* ``background``: Here, you can specify any of the following:

+    * a path to a bitmap image;
+    * a path to a PDF file (the first page will be used as the stamp background);
-* ``background``: Here, you can either specify a path to a bitmap image, or the special value ``__stamp__``, which will render a simplified version of the pyHanko logo in the background of the stamp (using PDF graphics operators directly).
-Any bitmap file format natively supported by `Pillow <https://pillow.readthedocs.io>`_ should be OK.
+    * the special value ``__stamp__``, which will render a simplified version of the pyHanko logo in the background of the stamp (using PDF graphics operators directly).

+  When using bitmap images, any file format natively supported by `Pillow <https://pillow.readthedocs.io>`_ should be OK.
 If not specified, the stamp will not have a background.
 * ``stamp-text``: A template string that will be used to render the text inside the stamp's text box.
 Currently, the following variables can be used: